-Any internship that counts towards your degree should be somehow connected to the academic fields you are interested in and you must be able to explain how the work experience will attribute to your Liberal Arts education.
-It requires you to write a reflection from an academic perspective, relating your knowledge and academic curiosity to for example what the organization you worked for means for society, what it is like to work with non-academics etcetera.
-If your internship contains actual research (e.g. in a lab) or if you write up your experiences in an academic essay, a University College Utrecht fellow may allow you to count your internship towards your major.
+- Any internship that counts towards your degree should be somehow connected to the academic fields you are interested in and you must be able to explain how the work experience is linked to your Liberal Arts and Science education.
+It requires you to write a reflection from an academic perspective, either separate or as part of the report, in which you describe (depending on the nature of the internship) issues like:

 - At least 60% of the work involves research that is performed using a well-defined, academically accepted methodology.

 - The report contains a thorough introduction, a results section, a discussion and an appropriate and state of the art reference list.

 - The academic supervisor (and second reader if you wish) should be a fellow at University College Utrecht, or someone appointed by that fellow.